Athlone: Culture

 Theatres in Athlone include the Dean Crowe Theatre & Arts Centre and the Little Theatre.

 RTÉ All-Ireland Drama Festival takes place annually in Athlone, bringing together nine amateur drama groups from across Ireland.
 The festival is supported by a number of "fringe" events that include street theatre, art exhibitions, workshops and activities for young people.

-A cultural and history festival focused on the town's connection to the Shannon, the Athlone River Festival, was held in 2019 and again in early August 2024.
-The festival is also planned for the August Bank Holiday weekend in 2025.
+A cultural and history festival focused on the town's connection to the Shannon, the Athlone River Festival, was held in 2019, and again from 2024-2026.

 The Athlone Literary Festival is an annual event which began in 1999, originally as a weekend celebration of the life and works of John Broderick, but which was later expanded to feature a variety of speakers and debaters.

 The tenor John McCormack was born in Athlone.

 Athlone School of Music opened in 2013 and is a grant-aided project aimed at developing music education and services in the Midlands region.

 Abbey Road Artists' Studios launched in 2011 in a building constructed in 1841.
 These artists' studios, which provide a dedicated space for local and visiting artists, consist of four individual studios as well as a multi-purpose space which is used community cultural events, exhibitions, performances and workshops.
 The Abbey Road artists' studios work closely with the Luan Art Gallery.

 In 1954, Athlone became the first branch of the Inland Waterways Association of Ireland and the town had a large part in the organisation's creation.